Cheltenham Township, Pennsylvania: 17th century

+Cheltenham Township's 15 original founders were:

-From early in its history, Cheltenham was fueled by the development of various mills along Tookany Creek.
+Cheltenham was fueled by the development of various mills along Tookany Creek.
 Communities and villages grew around these mills and formed what is now modern Cheltenham neighborhoods.
 The first gristmill was built by Richard Dungworth in 1690.
-After changing ownership several times, the Rowland family eventually made the mill the second largest producer of shovels in the United States.
+After changing ownership several times, the Rowland family eventually made the mill the second-largest producer of shovels in the United States.
 The site was demolished in 1929.

+18th century

 The U.S. Colored Troops 3rd Regiment were the first to be trained at Camp William Penn.
 It is tradition that soldiers have a grand parade before leaving for war, but Philadelphia was partially a racist community at that time and the government believed that a parade might cause a riot, so it was cancelled.
 The leader of the Camp (Colonel Louis Wagner) was furious and made sure the next regiment to come through would have a parade.

-Incorporated boroughs and unincorporated districts

-Cheltenham Township contains no incorporated areas.
-Its districts include the communities of Glenside, Laverock, Edge Hill, Wyncote, Cedarbrook, Chelten Hills, La Mott, Elkins Park, Melrose Park, and Cheltenham Village.

-Estate development
+19th century

-From the late 19th to early 20th century, Cheltenham established itself as one of the most prominent communities in the Philadelphia area.
+In the late 19th century, Cheltenham established itself as one of the most prominent communities in the Philadelphia area.
 Railroad tycoon Jay Cooke was one of the first to build his mansion in Cheltenham.
 His 200-acre estate was eventually converted to a school in 1883 and was later demolished.
 John Wanamaker built his mansion Lindenhurst, which was destroyed by a fire in 1907.
 His second Lindenhurst was destroyed by another fire in 1944.
-Henry Breyer, Jr. eventually bought the land from Wanamaker.
-Other famous mansions built include Abraham Barker's "Lyndon," Cyrus H. K. Curtis's "Curtis Hall," George Horace Lorimer's "Belgrame," and John B. Stetson's "Idro."
+Henry Breyer Jr. eventually bought the land from Wanamaker.

+Other notable mansions built include Abraham Barker's "Lyndon," Cyrus H. K. Curtis's "Curtis Hall," George Horace Lorimer's "Belgrame," and John B. Stetson's "Idro."
 Perhaps the most famous mansions that still stand to this day are the prominent Widener family mansion Lynnewood Hall, the Elkins Estate which was home to William Elkins, and Grey Towers Castle which was home to William Welsh Harrison.
 The latter is a National Historic Landmark and was designed by famed architect Horace Trumbauer, who designed many buildings and homes in Cheltenham.